 This module provides the student concepts, technical skills and knowledge to prepare the digital master from the final mix.
 Critical listening and software tools will be utilised to achieve professional sounding masters.

-Course Commencement: July 2018 (Subject to change)
+Course Commencement: TBA (Subject to change)

 Course Duration: 6 Months (200 Hours)